dan-mba/python-math-graph/README.md

 # FastAPI Function Graphs

-Python FastAPI app to display graphs created using Numpy & Matplotlib.<br>
+Python FastAPI app to display graphs created using Numpy & Bokeh.<br>
-The Pages are built using Jinja templates with Bootstrap & Jquery.
+The Pages are built using Jinja templates with Bootstrap & BokehJS.